-Age/Service requirement
+Age/Service requirement Termination of service.

-Member's contributions with 6.00% annual interest compounded daily until June 30, 2011, 4.00% thereafter.
+Amount Member's contributions with 6.00% interest through June 30, 2011, compounded daily.
+Beginning July 1, 2011, a member's contributions increase at 4.00% interest compounded daily.
+Beginning July 1, 2018, a member's contributions increase at 3.00% interest compounded daily.
 If a member is vested, a deferred annuity may be elected in lieu of a refund.